es-tooling/module-replacements/docs/modules/clipboardy.md

 ## `tinyclip`

-If you need clipboard functionality in Node.js use [`tinyclip`](https://github.com/tinylibs/tinyclip).
-Example:
+If you need clipboard functionality in Node.js, use [`tinyclip`](https://github.com/tinylibs/tinyclip):

 ```js
 import clipboard from 'clipboardy' // [!code --]
 import * as clipboard from 'tinyclip' // [!code ++]